-Technology continues to change the practice of medicine, as doctors continuously look for better ways to treat people.
+Technology continues to change medicine, as doctors continuously look for better ways to treat people.
 Thanks to advancements such as telemedicine, you can now access medical services or information that might not normally be available.
-Telemedicine, also referred to as telehealth, allows health care professionals to use electronic communications to evaluate, diagnose and treat patients remotely and gives patients quick, efficient and convenient access to medical expertise.
+Telemedicine, also referred to as telehealth, allows health care professionals to use electronic communications to evaluate, diagnose and treat patients remotely and gives patients quick, efficient, and convenient access to medical expertise.
 While it has been around for over 40 years, telemedicine is a rapidly growing field.

 Telemedicine offers four fundamental benefits: